 Q: Can you plant grass seed with crabgrass preventer?

 You can overseed to repel crabgrass, too.
-In the fall or the early spring, heavily seed the area instead of using preventer.
-The good grass will take over the lawn, and then you can simply remove any stray clumps of crabgrass that might appear.
+In the fall or the early spring, heavily seed the area instead of using preventer before the soil temperature gets too warm.
+The good grass seeds germinate and take over the lawn, and then you can simply remove any stray clumps of crabgrass that might appear.

 Q: What will kill crabgrass but not grass?